juliendoutre/beagle/doc/report.md

                         vectorial) (default: binary)
 ```

-Unlike the `index` command, `search` will launch an interactive console that allows the user to enter several requests without the need to reload the index (which is a time-expensive operation).
-It can also understand some metacommands, prefixed with a `.` (like in the SQLite prompt):
+Unlike the `index` command, `search` will launch an interactive console that allows the user to enter several requests without the need to reload the index (which is a time-expensive operation) if it is not provided a query argument.
+The console understands some metacommands, prefixed with a `.` (like in the SQLite prompt):
 ```shell
 (venv) 11:47 julien@julien-XPS-13 ~/dev/beagle% beagle search
 2020-04-09 11:47:53,634 - root - INFO - Beginning to 'load_index'...